 Make their experience comfortable

-A healthcare entity is dependent on happy patients, so it should show how much it values them by making them feel relaxed and at ease.
+A successful healthcare entity is dependent on happy patients, so it should show how much it values them by making them feel relaxed and at ease.
 Doctors have two roles to play in the healthcare industry: while their main task is to follow up on the health of patients, they are also key customer service ambassadors for the organisation.
 They must keep in mind that the anxiety of patients about their health will only be multiplied by poor customer service.
 Unfortunately, there has been a recent trend of patients speaking out about how their healthcare providers make them feel like a burdensome waste of time, even though they spend large sums of money for their consultations.
 While it is important that a healthcare organisation maintain a short waiting time, rushing patients out of their appointments is not a sustainable solution.
-It is its duty to go above and beyond to ensure that its patients leave the healthcare provider feeling happy or at least comfortable.
+It is the organisation's duty to go above and beyond to ensure that its patients leave feeling happy or at least comfortable.

 Avoid mistakes as much as possible